oczki/Kickbaiter/README.md

 Installation
 ---

 Get a browser extension that lets you run userscripts.
-Depending on your browser it might be called Tampermonkey, Greasemonkey, or some other animal.
+Depending on your browser it might be called Violentmonkey, Greasemonkey, or some other animal.

 Then, copy the contents of the `Kickbaiter.user.js` file from this repo and paste it in your extension's editor.